Shipping Cost Estimator

 Practical Tips

-• Use the smallest box that safely fits your product — reducing each dimension by even 1 inch can significantly lower dimensional weight.
+- Use the smallest box that safely fits your product — reducing each dimension by even 1 inch can significantly lower dimensional weight.
+Make reductions incrementally and measure the effect of each change independently, as overcorrecting in one area can create unexpected problems in related areas.

-• Shipping zones are determined by the distance between origin and destination ZIP codes — carriers provide zone charts by origin ZIP.
+- Shipping zones are determined by the distance between origin and destination ZIP codes — carriers provide zone charts by origin ZIP.
+Regulations vary significantly between jurisdictions, so always verify the specific requirements that apply to your location rather than relying on general guidance.

-• Consider negotiating commercial rates with UPS or FedEx if you ship over 100 packages/month — discounts of 30–70% off retail rates are common.
+- Consider negotiating commercial rates with UPS or FedEx if you ship over 100 packages/month — discounts of 30–70% off retail rates are common. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 Frequently Asked Questions